thoughtbot/spectacular/README.md

 ## Usage

-Spectacular is designed to be triggered fron a keyboard shortcut.
+Spectacular is designed to be triggered from a keyboard shortcut.
 By default, it uses ⌘⌥^T, but you can override that inside the Keyboard pane in System Preferences if you'd like.